amrosado/TF-EfficientLEAF/README.md

 ## About
-This repository aims to reproduce the Efficient LEAF front-end model using TensorFlow and Keras towards enabling learnable audio frontends in TensorFlow without using Gin and Lingvo dependencies limiting the compatibility of the original LEAF library.
+This repository aims to reproduce the Efficient LEAF front-end model using TensorFlow and Keras towards enabling learnable audio frontends in TensorFlow without using Gin and Lingvo dependencies limiting the usability and compatibility of the original LEAF library.
 The code heavily reproduces the original code featured in the EUSIPCO EfficientLEAF:
 A Faster Learnable Audio Frontend of Questionable Use published by Jan Schlüter and Gerald Gutenbrunner (https://arxiv.org/abs/2207.05508).
 The original GitHub